Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    1. A new instance SHOULD be instantiated to continue the ingest for the live streaming session.
-   2. The new instance MUST use the same URL's for HTTP POST requests as the failed instance for segments.
+   2. The new instance MUST use the same URL's for HTTP requests as the failed instance for segments.
    3. The new instance's POST request MUST include the same [=CMAF header=] or CMAF header as the failed instance.